Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Option 2: The NAADAC’s Master Addiction Counselor (MAC) Exam

 In most ways, the MAC Exam is similar to the Level II Exam.
-It’s made up of 150 multiple choice questions, takes three hours to complete, and covers the same nine areas.
+It consists of multiple-choice questions, takes three hours to complete, and covers the same nine areas.
 However, the questions may be a bit more in-depth.
 Also, to pass this exam, you’ll need to answer 75% or 112 questions correctly.

 Because the MAC Exam is also administered by the NAADAC, the same scheduling rules and fees apply.
 If you’re planning on pursuing more advanced counseling certifications later, taking the MAC exam may be a good way to get a head start.